Graph Anomaly Detection in Time Series: A Survey: Anomalies in Graphs

-Figure \ref{fig:anomalies} shows a graph \b{corresponding to three successive \v{observations}\s{time intervals}, i.e.} \v{$\mathbb{G} = \Bigl\{\mathcal{G}_{j}, \text{Sim}\{\mathcal{G}_{j},\mathcal{G}_{j'}\}\Bigl\}_{j \neq j'}$}, \b{where every \v{$\mathcal{G}_{j}$ has nine nodes, the node's 4-dimensional feature vector (i.e., $m=4$) is depicted on top of the node, the edge's 1-dimensional feature vector (i.e., $m'=1$) is shown \b{beside the edge connecting two nodes}\s{at the connection between two nodes}}.
-The} \v{five} types of \b{abnormalities are illustrated in the figure.} In the first \v{observation}, all nodes and edges \v{of the graph} are normal.
-However, in the second observation, one anomalous node, two anomalous edges, and one anomalous sub-graph \b{are appeared}.
-More specifically, \v{the anomalous node \#7 and two anomalous edges (i.e., the edge between nodes \#6 and \#8, and the edge between nodes \#8 and \#9)} show irregular evolution of their structures and features compared to the rest of the nodes/edges in the graph.
-In an anomalous sub-graph, each node and edge might \b{look} normal\b{; however, if} they are considered as a group\s{where the majority of nodes and their relations are unusual} \b{an anomaly may be detected}.
-As sub-graphs vary in size, \b{as well as node and edge level properties}, detecting anomalous sub-graphs is more challenging than nodes and edges.
-Regarding graph-level anomalies, they are defined as abnormal graphs in a graph stream -- more specifically, given a sequence of graphs, an anomalous graph at the third observation can be distinguished from other graphs based on their unusual evolving pattern of \v{nodes, edges and corresponding} features.
+Fig. \ref{fig:anomalies} shows a graph set with three successive observations, i.e. $\mathbb{G} = \Bigl\{\mathcal{G}_{j}, \text{Sim}\{\mathcal{G}_{j},\mathcal{G}_{j'}\}\Bigl\}_{j \neq j'}$.
+The five anomaly types are illustrated in the figure.
+In the first observation, all nodes and edges are normal.
+However, in the second observation, one anomalous node, two anomalous edges, and one anomalous sub-graph are appeared.
+In an anomalous sub-graph, each node and edge might look normal; however, if they are considered as a group, an anomaly can be detected.
+As sub-graphs vary in size, as well as node and edge level properties, detecting anomalous sub-graphs is more challenging than nodes and edges.
+Regarding graph-level anomalies, they are defined as abnormal graphs in a graph stream -- specifically, given a sequence of graphs, an anomalous graph at the third observation can be distinguished from other graphs based on their unusual evolving pattern of nodes, edges and corresponding features.